swiggy-2022-bootcamp/training-i-plus-plus/suhas/mini-project/Railyatra/readme.md

 - [x] Allows Admin to add available ticket
 - [x] Allows User to check available train
 - [x] Allows User to Book a ticket
+- [x] Logging support
+- [x] Use Kafka to produce and consume events